VOLTA ATELIER: upcyclyn' leather bags supporting socially vulnerable women

 We believe the big difference is in the connection.
 There is a connection between the artisans and the items being made.
 The artisans are incorporating their time, work, attention to detail, and their heritage into the product.
 When this connection is perceived by the consumer, the product becomes meaningful.

-New year, bigger goals — What r the ultimate goals for Volta Atelier?
+New year, bigger goals — What are the ultimate goals for Volta Atelier?

 Apart from business expansion while making a meaningful impact, we want to increase our product mix with items combining other upcycled materials and artisanal techniques.
 We also want to build collaborations and partnerships with like-minded brands, artists and NGOs.